Let it glow, let it glow, let it glow!

 You can stroll through illuminated wildlife lanterns that reflect the natural inhabitants of the Palm Desert.
 The new paths offer vantages of the new habitats like the emus of the new Australian Adventures.
 There’ll also be a holiday-themed G-scale model train display and light shows synchronized to music throughout the zoo.
 For an additional fee, guests can toast s’mores around a campfire, take a spin on the carousel and get a photo with Santa on his sleigh.
 Find out more about the Living Desert holiday lights here.

-The 46th Annual Dana Point Harbor Boat Parade of Lights has been canceled but the annual Dana Point Harbor holiday light displays are in full swing.
-The harbor walkways and area will be illuminated with merry archways, wreaths, glowing whale sculptures and more through January 3.
-It’s a charming night out and it will add a whole lot of cheer to your month.
+The annual Dana Point Harbor Boat Parade of Lights is back on November 19, along with the dazzling Dana Point Harbor holiday light displays which will be lighting up from November 17.
+The harbor walkways and area will be illuminated with merry archways, wreaths, glowing whale sculptures from It’s a charming night out and it will add a whole lot of cheer to your month.
+Find out more here.

 8. The Grove

 At Christmas, The Grove pulls out all the stops and the shopping destination transforms into a magical wonderland.
 Expect nightly “snow” nightly, the iconic installation of Santa and his slap with holiday music filling the air.
-There are also two of the tallest trees on the West Coast’s tallest trees that glitter with 25,000 lights and ornaments.
+There are also two of the tallest trees on the West Coast that glitter with 25,000 lights and ornaments.

 Fans can look forward to a festive lighting display that will illuminate the quaint boulevard with all 20s and 30s nostalgia.
 There’s nothing quite like this surreal old-world charm to remind you why this is the most wonderful time of the year.
 However, with the recent changes and order that went into place, this may be limited to just shopping and is subject to change.

 10. Old Pasadena